aj-das/aj-das-recipe-ratings-predictor/README.md

 ## Framing a Prediction Problem

 The goal of this project is to **predict the average user rating (`avg_rating`) of a recipe** based on its metadata.
-Since `avg_rating` is a **continuous numerical value ranging from 1 to 5**, this is a **regression problem**.
+Since `avg_rating` is a continuous numerical value ranging from 1 to 5, this is a regression problem.
 I want to estimate a real-valued prediction of how well a recipe is expected to be rated before any user reviews are submitted.
 The choice of `avg_rating` as the response variable aligns directly with our research question: *What makes a recipe well-rated?*

 Understanding how different recipe characteristics influence user satisfaction can inform recommender systems and help both users and platforms highlight high-quality content.

-To evaluate the model, I chose **Mean Squared Error (MSE)** as my metric.
+To evaluate the model, I chose Mean Squared Error (MSE) as my metric.
 MSE penalizes substantial errors more severely.
 Classification metrics like accuracy or F1-score would not be appropriate in this context because we are predicting a continuous outcome, not a class label.

-At the **time of prediction**, all features used (e.g., `minutes`, `protein`, `n_steps`, `tags`, etc.) would be available to the system before the user submits any rating.
+At the time of prediction, all features used (e.g., `minutes`, `protein`, `n_steps`, `tags`, etc.) would be available to the system before the user submits any rating.
 Therefore, my setup simulates how a platform like Food.com might recommend or rank recipes before they are reviewed.

 ## Baseline Model

+I trained a linear regression model to build an intial benchmark for predicting a recipe's average user rating.
+I used `minutes` (prep time) and `calories` (energy content) as valid inputs for my predictive model.
+They also represent dimensions that may affect user perception and satisfaction, like whether the recipe takes a long or short time to make or considering how the calorie intake for certain health choices.

+Before training, I dropped any rows where the `avg_rating` (our target) was missing.
+The preprocessing pipeline consisted of imputation, scaling, and modeling.
+Any missing values in features were filled with the median.
+I used `StandardScaler()` to improve numerical stability.
+Finally, the model was trained using `LinearRegression` from `sklearn`.
+The entire process was bundled into a `Pipeline`.
+The model was evaluated using **Mean Squared Error (MSE)** on a 20% test set: **Baseline MSE:** `0.2400`.

+Though this model is simple, it's a rudimentary standard to compare against advanced models with different feature engineering.

+## Final Model